 The "quick coupler" is directly connected to the RV propane system.
 The "quick-coupler" connection has a positive shut-off valve as required by code and standards.

 Place the "quick coupler handle in the OFF position and push back the sleeve.
-The valve handle must be OFF to make the cool to the touch.
+The valve handle must be OFF to make the connection.

 Quick Connect Coupler

 When using this outdoor cooking area: